bennothommo/wn-meta-plugin/README.md

 # Meta plugin

-Provides an easy interface to allow October CMS plugins to insert HTML `<meta>` and `<link>` tags into a layout or page.
-The plugin provides two helper classes to populate the meta and link tags, and a component to inject them into an October CMS layout, partial or page file.
+Provides an easy interface to allow October CMS plugins to insert HTML `<meta>` and `<link>` tags, as well as JSON-LD blocks into a layout or page.
+The plugin provides three helper classes to populate the meta and link tags or JSON-LD blocks, and a component each to inject them into an October CMS layout, partial or page file.

 ## Usage

 ### For theme developers

+Three components are provided to inject the meta and link tags or JSON-LD blocks into your theme - **metaList**, **linkList** and **jsonLdList**.

 #### Meta tags

-Two components are provided to inject the meta and link tags into your theme - **metaList** and **linkList**.

 Add the **Meta -> Meta List** component to your page and add the following line where you would like the meta tags to be inserted.
 This should preferably be inside the `<head>` tag.